AlfrescoLabs/chef-alfresco/README.md

 }
 ```

-The [templates](https://github.com/maoo/chef-alfresco/tree/master/templates/default) folder contains the Alfresco configuration files that will be patched with Chef attribute values.
-Check the [list of configuration attributes](https://github.com/maoo/chef-alfresco/blob/master/recipes/_attributes_repo.rb) and its defaults.

 ##### JDBC Drivers

 The JDBC driver JAR is downloaded and placed into the Tomcat lib folder, depending on `node['alfresco']['properties']['db.prefix']` attribute; currently `mysql` and `psql` are supported.